 Malaria is a public health problem in many developing countries.
 Areas with uncontrolled large populations of mosquitoes have higher risks of malaria.
 In the early 1900s, governments started using dichlorodiphenyltrichloroethane (DDT) to kill mosquitoes that spread malaria.
 However, public criticism against DDT led to its ban in the United States and many other countries.
 DDT comes with health risks for humans and wildlife.
+These risks indicate the inappropriate application of the substance, even if it aims to help eradicate malaria.
 Still, many countries use DDT to address malaria.
 As such, debates continue on the controversial use and risks of DDT.
+Countries with significant malaria problems see the substance as a considerable solution, while other countries classify the substance as a health hazard.
 Nonetheless, given the health risks, governments must impose stricter guidelines and restrictions on using DDT to control Malaria.

 This article examines the use of DDT as a chemical solution to the problem of malaria.

 Malaria is a parasitic disease involving protozoans.
 The symptoms of infection are fever, chills, headaches and anemia in some cases.
 The protozoan is carried in the bloodstream of the host and distributed throughout the body.
+Thus, the disease affects various parts of the body.
 Malarial infection of vital organs has potential to kill the host, especially when organs swell or fail.
 Female Anopheles mosquitoes are the main vectors that carry, transmit and spread malaria.
+This factor makes Anopheles mosquitoes the primary target in strategies that aim to eradicate malaria.

 What is dichlorodiphenyltrichloroethane (DDT)?